skipto-landmarks-headings/page-script-5/README.md

 ## Version History

 ### Version 5.1.6
-* Fixed bug in looking for headings outside the main landmark, if no headings were found in the main landmark.
-NOTE: In the default configuration, SkipTo on looks for headings in the main landmark, but if none are found will look for any headings on the page.
+* Fixed bug in looking for headings outside the main landmark, if no headings were found in the main landmark and added additional console warning messages.
+NOTE: In the default configuration, SkipTo.js looks for headings only in the main landmark, but if none are found it will look for any headings on the page.

 ### Version 5.1.5
 * Fixed bug in detecting if SkipTo is already load, sends warning to console if loaded more than once